Web application hosting guidance

-All Content Management System plans must be reviewed and approved by your program manager at the start of your project.
-File a support ticket with any questions.
+All Content Management System plans must be reviewed and approved by your Program Manager at the start of your project.

-Due to repeated security and performance issues with high-traffic sites, Drupal is not supported.
+* Drupal is NOT supported due to repeated security and performance issues with high-traffic sites.

 Sites may not assume that their IP addresses will not change.
-In other words, your site must still function properly even if the IP address changes.
+That is, if the IP address changes, the site must still function properly.

-Sites should not assume that their domain names are fixed; if the domain name needs to change, the site should still function.
+Sites should not assume that their domain names are fixed.
+That is, if the domain name needs to change, the site should still function.

 Repeatable AWS-hosted sites

 Site should be “repeatable” on Amazon.
 For legacy sites on server infrastructure PBS should be able to back up the producers application directory and database, create a new machine, and the site should come up without any human intervention.
 All customizations must be automated using the boot.sh file which is run once upon server provisioning.
 Apart from container images, sites should be immutable via IAC (Terraform of CloudFormation) and auto scale without user disruption